saraluk/RESTful-api-docker/README.md

 ## Clone repository

-    with git clone
+    //with git clone
-    cd to the cloned repository
+    cd <cloned repository>

 ## Build docker image

-    `docker build -t <imagename> .`
+    docker build -t <imagename> .

 ## Run docker container

-    port 8088 is given in Dockerfile, so map port 8088 with any available port on your machine
+    //port 8088 is given in Dockerfile, so map port 8088 with any available port on your machine

-    `docker run -p <available-port-on-local-machine>:8088 <imagename>`
+    docker run -p <available-port-on-local-machine>:8088 <imagename>

 ## view result